If you're a parent returning to work, here's how to pick up your career - along with your confidence levels.

+If you’ve been away from the workforce for a while because you’ve been bringing up children or looking after family members, the thought of finding a job again might feel daunting.
 As if it’s not hard enough to pluck up the courage to apply for a role, technology changes so rapidly that it can be easy to view work as a different place to how it was before you left.
 It’s no wonder that parents planning to return to work - especially mothers - struggle with low confidence levels.

 So whether you’ve been away from the 9-to-5 grind for 18 months or 18 years (or even longer), here are some ways to help ease yourself back into a career.

-It’s still the most powerful social network for careers, so give it some serious TLC before you apply for anything.
+Perhaps the last time you touched your Linkedin profile was shortly before you left your last job.
+As a parent returning to work, it's now the most powerful social network for careers, so give it some serious TLC before you apply for anything.
 You never know - a potential employer might want to check you out online before they interview you.

 From rediscovering Linkedin to downloading job site apps, there’s plenty of job-hunting inspiration a click or swipe away.